MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

 Under **Source type**, do the following steps:

   1. Select **From blob container** (blob container, ADLS Gen2 container).
 You can ingest up to 5000 blobs from a single container.
-  1. In the **Link to storage** field, add the SAS URL of the container, and optionally enter the sample size.
+  1. In the **Link to storage** field, add the [blob URI with SAS token or Account key](kusto/api/connection-strings/storage.md#generate-a-sas-for-azure-storage-blob-container) of the container, and optionally enter the sample size.
 To ingest from a folder within this container, see [Ingest from folder in a container](#ingest-from-folder-in-a-container).

   > [!NOTE]
   > The SAS URL can be created [manually](/azure/vs-azure-tools-storage-explorer-blobs#get-the-sas-for-a-blob-container) or [automatically](kusto/api/connection-strings/storage.md).